Certify In-Skill Purchasing Skills

 If your skill contains purchase suggestions, include instructions for how to invoke them for these products.

-If your skill contains consumables, include instructions for how to use the consumable products once they are purchased and how to check the inventory of units.
+If your skill contains consumables, include instructions for how to use the consumable products after they're purchased and how to check the inventory of units.

 In the developer console, Testing Instructions are on the Distribution page in the Privacy and Compliance section.